sudheerj/reactjs-interview-questions/README.md

      | All the stores are disconnected and flat | Single store with hierarchical reducers|
      | It has a singleton dispatcher | There is no concept of dispatcher |
      | React components subscribe to the store | Container components uses connect function|
+230. ### What are the benefits of React Router V4?
+     Below are the main benefits of React Router V4 module,
+     1. In React Router v4(version 4), the API is completely about components.
+A router can be visualized as a single component(<BrowserRouter>) which wraps specific child router components(<Route>).
+     2. You don't need to manually set history.
+The router module will take care history by wrapping routes with  <BrowserRouter> component.
+     3. The application size is reduced by adding only the specific router module(Web, core, or native)